Find Grad Schools

 11 Yearly Graduations

 Portland State University is the 13th most popular school in the nation for students seeking a master's degree in natural resources management and policy.
 Each year, around 23,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,694 per year, while in-state graduate students, on average, pay $15,279 per year.
+The average in-state tuition for full-time undergraduates is $8,400 per year, while in-state graduate students, on average, pay $15,048 per year.
 During the most recent year for which we have data, 11 people received their master's degree in natural resources management and policy from Portland State University.
-Of these students, 67% were women and 17% were members of underrepresented racial-ethnic groups.
+About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #13